willgozlan/syscall-symphony/README.md

   - `pid-tools/`: This contains source files for the `add_pid` and `remove_pid` programs, along with a Makefile to build them.
 Additional files are dependencies to build these 2 programs.
   - `sounds/`: The wav files for the specific syscalls reside here.

+Gain a sudo terminal through `sudo su`.
+Therefore, the following commands execute with root privileges.

 Navigate into the `/syscall-symphony/glibc-symphony/glibc-build` directory and run the following, where `PATH` is the _absolute_ path to `syscall-symphony/glibc-symphony/local`.

 `../glibc/configure --prefix=PATH`